NIRSpec Fixed Slits Spectroscopy

 On this page

-See also: JWST Slit SpectroscopyNIRSpec Fixed Slit Spectroscopy APT Template
+See also: JWST Slit Spectroscopy, NIRSpec Fixed Slit Spectroscopy APT Template

-The JWST NIRSpec fixed slits (FS) spectroscopy options provide high sensitivity single object spectroscopy over the full 0.6–5.3 μm wavelength region where NIRSpec operates.
+The JWST NIRSpec fixed slit (FS) spectroscopy options provide high sensitivity single object spectroscopy over the full 0.6–5.3 μm wavelength region where NIRSpec operates.
 NIRSpec fixed slits are designed for high contrast spectroscopy of both the faintest and brightest targets NIRSpec can observe.

-The FS apertures are illustrated in Figure 1, over-plotted on an HST Advanced Camera for Surveys (ACS) Wide Field Channel (WFC) F814 image of a young star.
+The FS apertures are illustrated in Figure 1, overplotted on an HST Advanced Camera for Surveys (ACS) wide field channel (WFC) F814 image of a young star.

 Figure 1.
 Sky view with JWST NIRSpec FS apertures